panique/huge/README.md

 ## Hire me

 I'm available for freelance work, mainly PHP and frontend.
 Remote worldwide or locally around Central Europe.
-Send a mail if you like, you can find out my email address easily.
+Please send a mail if you like, you can find out my email address easily.